gristlabs/grist-core/documentation/database.md

 # Database

+> [!WARNING]
+> This documentation is meant to describe the state of the database.
+The reader should be aware that some undocumented changes may have been done after its last updates, and for this purpose should check the git history of this file.
+>
+> Also contributions are welcome! :heart:

 First of all, let's explicit two databases that Grist manages:
 1. The Home Database;
 2. The Document Database (aka the grist document);